13 Car Problems You’ll Regret Ignoring

 “The coolant warning light is likely telling you that you have a coolant leak,” says Gonzalez.
 “Ignoring it could cause your car to overheat your engine and destroy it if the coolant drops too low.”
 Go in to get it checked out, and whatever you do, don’t use water in place of coolant.

-“When it comes to auto repair, many people believe that if you ignore a car problem, it will go away, including a slow start,” says Matt Allen, the host of Arizona’s Bumper to Bumper Radio and owner of Virginia Auto Service and Import Car Specialists in Phoenix.
+“When it comes to auto repair, many people believe that if you ignore a car problem, it will go away, including a slow start,” says Matt Allen, the host of Arizona’s Bumper to Bumper Radio and owner of Virginia Auto Service and Import Car Specialists in Phoenix, Arizona.
 This is not the case… at all.
 So, what is a slow start, exactly, and why is it such a problem? “[A slow start is when] you go to start your car and it struggles to turn over for a minute, but then it does,” Allen explains.
 “This could be a sign of a dead battery or other starter/alternator problems, and unfortunately, this problem will only continue until one day the car won’t start.”
-Take your car to a trusted mechanic to determine the strength of your battery.

 Automotive expert Lauren Fix chimes in on this car problem that she says people often ignore—something that’s incredibly unwise.
 After all, your brakes are the only thing that can actually stop your car!
 “That screech you hear is the brake pad (the friction material the runs against the rotor to stop your vehicle) indicator rubbing against the brake rotor (the big metal disc that you see through the wheels),” she explains.
 Make an appointment with your dealer or local mechanic the first time you hear this screech, not the hundredth.
 Why?
 At this point, says Fix, “it could be as simple as a $200 brake job of new pads and rotors.
 If ignored, the brake pads will continue to make noise and wear even further until the braking material is gone.
 This is where it gets really expensive with a $2,000 brake overhaul.”